openid/eKYC-IDA/openid-ida-verified-claims.md

      * `assurance_type`: OPTIONAL.
 String denoting which part of the `assurance_process` the evidence fulfils.
     * `assurance_classification`: OPTIONAL.
 String reflecting how the `evidence` has been classified or measured as required by the `trust_framework`.
     * `evidence_ref`: OPTIONAL.
 JSON array of the evidence being referred to.
 When present this array MUST have at least one member.
       * `txn`: REQUIRED.
 Identifier referring to the `txn` used in the `check_details`.
-The OP MUST ensure that `txn` is present in the `check_details` when `evidence_ref` element is used.
+The Claims Provider MUST ensure that `txn` is present in the `check_details` when `evidence_ref` element is used.
       * `evidence_metadata`: OPTIONAL.
 Object indicating any meta data about the `evidence` that is required by the `assurance_process` in order to demonstrate compliance with the `trust_framework`.
 It has the following sub-elements:
         * `evidence_classification`: OPTIONAL.
 String indicating how the process demonstrated by the `check_details` for the `evidence` is classified by the `assurance_process` in order to demonstrate compliance with the `trust_framework`.

 * `time`: OPTIONAL.
 Time stamp in ISO 8601 [@!ISO8601] `YYYY-MM-DDThh:mm[:ss]TZD` format representing the date and time when the identity verification process took place.
 This time might deviate from (a potentially also present) `document/time` element since the latter represents the time when a certain evidence was checked whereas this element represents the time when the process was completed.
 Moreover, the overall verification process and evidence verification can be conducted by different parties (see `document/verifier`).
 Presence of this element might be required for certain trust frameworks.

 * `verification_process`: OPTIONAL.
-Unique reference to the identity verification process as performed by the OP.
+Unique reference to the identity verification process as performed by the Claims Provider.
 Used for identifying and retrieving details in case of disputes or audits.
 Presence of this element might be required for certain trust frameworks.
-Note: While `verification_process` refers to the identity verification process at the OP, the `txn` Claim refers to a particular OpenID Connect transaction in which the OP provided the End-User's verified identity data towards an RP.
+Note: While `verification_process` refers to the identity verification process at the Claims Provider, the `txn` Claim refers to a particular transaction in which the Claims Provider provided the End-User's verified identity data towards a Claims Recipient.

 * `evidence`: OPTIONAL.
-JSON array containing information about the evidence the OP used to verify the End-User's identity as separate JSON objects.
+JSON array containing information about the evidence the Claims Provider used to verify the End-User's identity as separate JSON objects.
 Every object contains the property `type` which determines the type of the evidence.
-The RP uses this information to process the `evidence` property appropriately.
+The Claims Recipient uses this information to process the `evidence` property appropriately.

 Important: Implementations MUST ignore any sub-element not defined in this specification or extensions of this specification.